-The Diamond 9 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and an optical network connection.
-This section applies only to the Diamond 9 and Arena consoles.
+The D9, D7 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and (for D9 and Arena) an optical network connection.
+The rest of this section applies only to the Diamond 9, Diamond 7 and Arena consoles.